-With bitter cold temperatures settled in across the state, Animal Humane Society urges pet owners to think twice when letting pets outside for extended periods of time.
-Temperatures below freezing along with wind chill can prove deadly for our domesticated pets.
-“If it is too cold to send your children outside to play, it’s too cold for your pets,” says Cindy Johnson, director of customer service at Animal Humane Society.
+As winter settles in across the state, Animal Humane Society urges pet owners to think twice when letting pets outside for extended periods of time.
+Temperatures below freezing along with wind chill can be dangerous, even deadly, for our domesticated pets.

-The following are tips to keep your pets safe during the blistering cold winter months:
+Keep your pets safe during the blistering cold winter months with these tips.

 - During severe weather (temperatures in the single digits and below), dogs should be let out only to relieve themselves.
 Cats should be kept indoors at all times.

-- Remove ice, salt and caked mud from your pet's paws and coat immediately.
+- Remove ice, salt and caked mud from your pet's paws and coat.

-- Before walks, put Vaseline or doggie shoes on your dogs' paws to protect him/her from sidewalk salt and chemicals; wipe the Vaseline off when back inside.
+- Before walks, put paw wax or doggie shoes on your dogs' paws for protection from from sidewalk salt and chemicals; wipe wax or balm off when back inside.

 - Make sure your pet’s bed is not on the floor in a cold or drafty area of your home.

 - Indoor dogs typically receive less exercise during cold weather and therefore may require fewer calories.
 You may want to consider feeding them smaller portions in order to avoid weight gain.
 You should also look for ways to keep them busy by providing enrichment through indoor activities.

 - Minnesota state law governs all companion animals be provided shelter from the elements.
 In severe weather, allow your pet to be in your house or garage.